 Ecotoxicology & Environmental Health

 The EEH program focuses on understanding how pollutants affect the health of people and ecosystems.
 We take a multidisciplinary approach that incorporates toxicology, environmental chemistry, risk assessment, and ecology to assess the fate, effects, and risks of pollutants in natural ecosystems and human populations.
-EEH is one of eight available concentrations in the two-year residential Master of Environmental Management (MEM) program.
+EEH is one of seven available concentrations in the two-year residential Master of Environmental Management (MEM) program.

 Our program provides students with a strong scientific basis to understand the complex linkages among environmental processes, chemical stressors, and ecological and human health.
 Students enjoy a small class size and low student-faculty ratio as they gain the knowledge and skills to apply risk assessment frameworks and address pollution-related ecological and human health problems.